HubertDrazkowski/hubertdrazkowski.github.io/_pages/about.md

 I am a first year PhD fellow in Theoretical Machine Learning at Copenhagen University.
 I am a member of CoCaLab and DeLTa lab.

-I am interested in causal, sequential, interactive.
+I am interested in causal, sequential and interactive.